ZaaWi/lte-pm-data-platform/README.md

 # lte_pm_platform

-LTE PM Platform is a local developer stack for ingesting LTE PM archives into PostgreSQL and checking results through an API and a small UI.
+LTE PM Platform is a local developer stack for ingesting LTE PM archives into PostgreSQL and reviewing results through a small API and UI.

 ## Architecture

-The system ingests PM archives, stores them in PostgreSQL, enriches them with entity and topology data, and exposes results through CLI, API, and UI.
+The system ingests PM archives, stores raw records in PostgreSQL, enriches them with entity and topology data, and exposes results through CLI, API, and UI.

 ```mermaid
 flowchart LR